Regeneration

 Community Projects

-I have been honored with opportunities to engage with asylum-seeking children from Central America and witness how art-making can connect diverse groups of humans in powerful ways.
+I have been honored with opportunities to witness how engaging with and making art can connect diverse groups of humans in powerful ways.

 Hands of Hope